ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

 - Scoreboard overflow issue was easily remedied by reducing font-size to 100% on mobile devices.

-- Multiple score submission issue fixed by adding class "null" post save to scoreboard button click in JavaScript.
+- Multiple score submission issue fixed by adding class "null" post "Save to Scoreboard" button click in JavaScript.
 This null class was designed for Game to prevent user from clicking timer when game was in play.
 It sets point-event to none.

-- Play game appearing over toggle menu has been fixed.
+- Play game tab appearing over toggle menu has been fixed.
 Cause was related to postioning Play Game button in center of Nav Bar.
 To fix, set position to inherit and set transform: translate(0%, 0%) for max screen width 990px.

 - Both appearance issues on iphone 5/se on index and game pages have now been resolved.
 Despite what is showing in Chromes Dev tools, on real device the issues were present and it took making changes that go against appearance in Dev tools to fix on real device.
 Screenshots of issue fix below: